WDI-SEA/notes/10-react/react-gulp-browserify/additional-gulp-tasks.md

 ###gulp.watch

-If running `gulp` over and over again becomes annoying, you can create a `watch` task and run `gulp.watch`, which will run task(s) whenever specified files change.
+If running `gulp` over and over again becomes annoying, you can create a `watch` task and run `gulp watch`, which will run task(s) whenever specified files change.

 > Extra dev dependencies: none